sjpierce/SAWpaper/README.md

 This package and corresponding GitHub repository are intended to enhance the reproducibility of a research paper.
-The principal investigators for the study are Dr. Paula Winke (Associate Professor, Department of Linguistics & Germanic, Slavic, Asian, and African Languages, Michigan State University) and Dr. Susan Gass (University Distinguished Professor, Department of Linguistics & Germanic, Slavic, Asian, and African Languages, Michigan State University) The paper analyzes data on Spanish language learners who took a Can-Do self-assessment test, along with the more authoritative OPIc language proficiency test.
+The principal investigators for the study are Dr. Paula Winke (Associate Professor) and Dr. Susan Gass (University Distinguished Professor), both of whom belong to the Department of Linguistics & Germanic, Slavic, Asian, and African Languages at Michigan State University.
+The paper analyzes data on Spanish language learners who took a Can-Do self-assessment test, along with the more authoritative OPIc language proficiency test.
 We did both correlation analyses and continuation-ratio models that examine the